 Required documents

-1. National visa application formIt opens in new window.
+1. National visa application form.
 Each applicant must complete and sign a visa application, filling in each of its sections.
 If the applicant is a minor, one of their parents must sign the application.

 2. Photograph.
 A recent, passport-size, colour photograph, taken against a light background, facing forward, without dark or reflective glasses, or any garments concealing the oval of the face.